Class 44-F-SE 6/27/1944 2nd Lt. 0830329 Cleveland, OH

 Hiram graduated from Tuskegee in June 1944 after almost 15 months of training.
 The curriculum used at Tuskegee was set by the brass at Maxwell AFB, just up the road from Tuskegee in Montgomery.
 White and black cadets both used the same training material and proceeded through pre-flight, primary and basic flight training in a set order before moving on to advanced training at a different base.
 In advanced training, they would learn more about the type of aircraft to which they would be assigned and develop the skills they’d need to fight the enemy effectively.
 For the Tuskegee-trained pilots, advanced training in combat techniques was at Walterboro, SC.

-Hiram separated from the Air Force in 1947 but joined the reserves.
+Hiram separated from the Air Force as a Lt Col in 1947 but joined the reserves.
 He and his wife, Kathadaza, whom he had married prior to his training at Tuskegee, moved to Cleveland, Ohio where she taught school while he worked for the civil service and attended college.
 It took him 14 years to earn his bachelor’s degree going part time.
 When he retired from the Air Force reserves, he had the rank of Lt.
 Colonel.

 Mann enjoyed his role as a living icon, often speaking to colleges and other groups about his squadron’s exploits and the importance of determination and education.
 He also appeared in several documentaries and TV specials about the Tuskegee Airmen.